Back-to-back Stanley Cup champion Panthers re-sign Brad Marchand and Aaron Ekblad, AP sources say

 The Florida Panthers completed another hat trick Monday less than two weeks since repeating as Stanley Cup champions.

 After Aaron Ekblad, Brad Marchand and Sam Bennett said they never wanted to leave South Florida, they got their wish.
-Days after locking up Bennett long term, the Panthers have agreed to re-sign Ekblad and Marchand, according to people familiar with the agreements.
+Days after locking up Bennett long term, the Panthers agreed to re-sign Ekblad and Marchand.

-Ekblad agreed to an eight-year deal with an average value of $6.1 million, while Marchand agreed to a six-year deal that Sportsnet reported would be worth around $5 million annually.
+Ekblad agreed to an eight-year deal worth $48.8 million.
+Marchand agreed to a six-year deal, according to a person familiar with the deal who spoke to The Associated Press on condition of anonymity because the team had not announced the signings.

 That was the question about the Panthers heading into the summer: Could they keep some combination of Bennett, Ekblad and Marchand, all of whom were set for free agency?